Umbilical cord blood stem cells

 Very Small Embryonic-Like stem cells (VSELs)

 Currently, we know less about the properties of VSELs, however, it is possible that they could be the most valuable stem cell type of all.
 As their name suggests, VSELs share many of the features of embryonic stem cells.
-This means that the range of tissue types that they can transform into is much greater than with most other stem cell types.
+This means they can transform into a wider array of tissue types than most other stem cell types.
 As a result, the number of potential conditions that they could be used to treat is far higher.

 Can umbilical cord blood be used more than once?